dawlattt/denoising-pneumonia/README.md

 Our next step involved applying different denoising techniques to remove noise from our dataset.
 The denoising methods we utilized include:

-    CDA denoiser (for more, see CDA.ipynb)
+    CDA denoiser (for results, see CDA.ipynb)
-    Bm3d denoiser (for more, see Bm3d.ipynb)
+    Bm3d denoiser (for results, see Bm3d.ipynb)
     Khalil's denoiser

 After removing noise, we retrained ResNet50 and Swin Transformer, but this time on denoised images.